 In all but the most trivial encryption systems, a key is needed to encrypt and decrypt messages.
 If the same key is used for both purposes, then that key is referred to as symmetric.
 If different keys are used to encrypt and decrypt, as is the case with Public Key Cryptography, then the keys are said to be asymmetrical.

 Symmetrical keys are generally considered slightly stronger than asymmetrical keys.
 But, they have the burden of needing a secure method in which to transfer the keys to all message participants in advance of use.

 There are two ways to discover the plaintext from the ciphertext.
 The first way is to decrypt the ciphertext using the expected decryption techniques.
 The second way is to use analysis to discover the plaintext without having possession of the encryption key.
 The latter process is colloquially referred to as breaking crypto which is more properly referred to as cryptanalysis.

 Cryptanalysis inspects the ciphertext and tries to find patterns or other indicators to reveal the plaintext beneath.
 The most commonly used cryptanalysis technique is frequency analysis.
 In the English language, there are 26 letters and the frequency of letters in common language is known.
 Vowels such as A and E turn up more frequently than letters such as Z and Q. Taking one step further back, entire words like THE and AN show up more frequently than words like ANT or BLUE.

 To combat against word frequency, ciphertext can be broken up into standard blocks rather than left in their natural form.
 For example:

-Given the plaintext:
+If we take the plaintext: